FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     Notes:
      If ICHANNEL = 0 in the CONT.DAT file, omit this file.
      Set SHAPE = ‘N’ (line 2d) in the CHAN.DAT file to use this file.
-     Line 1: This line is repeated for each cross section.
+     Line 1: This line is repeated for each cross-section.
      Line 2: This line is repeated for the Station, Elevation pairs.
     </pre>
     </div>